andrewcooke/choochoo/docs/impulse.md

 A similar display summarises monthly and yearly variations.

-The user can see that fitness is increasing but also, in this case, that fatigue is higher than it's been for the last 3 months.
-They may need to ease back.
+You can see that fitness is increasing but also, in this case, that fatigue is higher than it's been for the last 3 months.

 ![Plot of Fitness/Fatigue v Ride Distance](impulse-plot.png)

-Fitness and Fatigue values are managed by Choochoo in the same way as any other statistics.
-This means that they can be exported to pandas DataFrames and analysed in Jupyter notebooks.
+Fitness and Fatigue values are managed by Choochoo in the same way as any other statistic.
+This means that they can be exported to Pandas DataFrames and analysed in Jupyter notebooks.

 This plot (from [this